NUStatBioinfo/DegNorm/docs/howtos/installation.md

 ## Requirements for `degnorm_mpi`

-To make use of `degnorm_mpi`, you'll further need to install the [mpi4py](https://mpi4py.readthedocs.io/en/stable/index.html) package which requires the MPICH MPI library be installed and configured across your server system.
-Check that the `mpiexec` and/or `mpirun` commands are available to you at the command line.
-The `mpi4py` package will not be installed by default from the `.install` script.
+To make use of `degnorm_mpi`, the [mpi4py](https://mpi4py.readthedocs.io/en/stable/index.html) package must be installed.

-If you're running DegNorm on a high performance computing environment (e.g. if you're at a university or research institute), it is most likely the case that MPI is already installed and available to you.
-If this is the case, then simply `pip install` the mpi4py package within the conda environment created in step 2:
+This requires the MPICH MPI library be installed and configured across your computing environment.

-    pip install mpi4py
+From the `install` script, `mpi4py` will be installed for you if the `mpiexec` command is available in your `$PATH`.
+This installation is simply `pip install mpi4py`, given that MPI is available.
+If you're running DegNorm in a high performance computing environment (e.g. if you're at a university or research institute), it is most likely the case that MPI is already installed and available to you.
+Just check that the `mpiexec` and/or `mpirun` commands are available to you at the command line when running `./install`, and you should be all set to run the distributed pipeline with `degnorm_mpi`.

-Otherwise, you'll need to install [MPICH](https://en.wikipedia.org/wiki/MPICH).
+If MPI is not installed in your compute environment, you will need to take additional steps to do so.
+See [MPICH home](https://en.wikipedia.org/wiki/MPICH).

 # Testing